Last Updated on

-Right from the start, the movie industry was influential on trends and fashion.
+Right from the start, the film industry was influential on trends and fashion.
 Audiences went to see stars such as Gloria Swanson, Greta Garbo, and Lillian Gish as much for their wardrobe and hairstyles as for the film.
 Above all, they made short hair look fashionable and modern.

 Actress Louise Brooks (1906-1985) wore her dark hair in a sleek and straight “Buster Brown” or “Dutchboy” bob, known as her “black helmet”.

 One of the few actresses who made the transition into “talkies” was “It Girl” Clara Bow (1905-1965), who had a mass of red hair.
 Subsequently, when fans discovered she used henna (commonly used to colour hair), sales apparently tripled.

 Sport and the Bandeau

 The first female star of tennis was French player Suzanne Lenglen (1899-1938).
 She had bobbed hair, worn with a brightly-coloured bandeau, and wore “outrageous” short dresses with bare arms to Wimbledon.
 Newsreels and magazines projected her image all over the world and, as a result, her influence on fashion was so strong that the of wearing of a bandeau was copied by women across Europe.

 The discovery of Tutankhamen’s tomb by Howard Carter in 1922 was a huge influence on art, architecture, fashion, films and jewellery.
 Art Deco owes a nod to Carter’s discovery.

 The love for all things exotic can be seen throughout the decade.
 For example, jewelled headbands were designed with an ancient Egyptian look to them.
 Likewise, one style of blunt-cut bob with a wispy fringe was called the Egyptian Bob, inspired by the hairstyles seen in Egyptian art.